 Configuration with the Publishing module in use:

 The key pair is also stored on the local file system.
 If you use the default Magnolia bundle, the location is configured in a

 Generating a new public key

-You can create a new public key in the Activation Tools app (image below left) or in the Publishing Tools app (image below right) depending on which module you are using.
+You can create a new public key in the Publishing Tools app (shown in the screenshot below) or the older Activation Tools app, depending on which module you are using.
 Key lengths from 512 to 1024 bits are possible.